My model takes a long time to run or is sluggish when navigating the Drawing Pane, generating reports, etc. What can I do to speed this up?

 If you have large background layers attached, consider simplifying them if possible, take advantage of other platforms (such as WaterGEMS for ArcMap), or be sure to use a copy of the background layers stored on your local hard drive.

 If performance is sluggish when panning around the model or generally working with the model, check if you have unusual or excessive element symbology or background layers.
-If they are reasonable, try closing the model, delete the .DWH file (same base file name and location as the main model files), then re-open the model.
+For example in one case it was found that extensive selection set-based annotations and color coding were set up, significantly impacting performance.
+If background layers and element symbology are reasonable, try closing the model, delete the .DWH file (same base file name and location as the main model files), then re-open the model.
 This file stores information on how the network appears in the drawing pane and will be regenerated when the model is re-opened.
 If that does not help, try opening the model database (SQLITE) file alone, which is done by selecting "database files" from the "files of type" dropdown in the file open dialog.
 This will omit any element symbology, as a way to narrow down the problem.

 You can also check your computer specifications (in particular the video hardware, CPU and memory), and check if other running applications/tasks are taking up your resources (for example antivirus scans).